Back to School Plans: First Two Weeks of Spanish Class

 Input: Give students the typed story from Friday, with some questions in English.
 Go over their answers briefly.

 Para empezar: Use Martina Bex’s Dice unit slideshow p.
 5 or 6.
 This is the first time using the interactive notebook for the bell-ringer, and I go over the procedure.
-I just have a paper with nine blank boxes, and they use block a day.
+I just have a paper with nine blank boxes, and they use one block a day.

 Input: Introduce Los pollitos dicen, using elements from Days 1 and 2 in Dice unit.